jayeshsonavane2025/An-Efficient-Vehicle-Rental-System-Seamless-User-Experience-with-Real-Time/README.md

-# 🚗 Smart Vehicle Rental Application 📱
+# 🚗 An Efficient Vehicle Rental System: Seamless User Experience with Real-Time Web-Based Email Integration 📱

 An advanced application designed to revolutionize vehicle selection, optimize the booking process, and enhance the overall experience of vehicle rentals.
 This application integrates real-time tracking 🌐 and enhanced features for seamless vehicle booking and management.